igemsoftware2020/Agro-Q/README.md

 ## Installation

-AgroSENSE uses React Native .
+Agro-Q uses React Native .
 First, install the React Native CLI using the instructions at https://reactnative.dev/docs/environment-setup.
+Select the “React Native CLI Quickstart” option and your desired platforms and complete the installation with the instructions provided.

 Download the project files to your computer